fregart/Periodia/README.md

 # Periodia
-Project and scheduling tool for smaller construction companies
+Project and scheduling webapp tool for smaller construction companies